tbklang/documentation/docs/language/31-grammar.md

 ### Statements

-Statements are inevitably the building blocks of a program and make use of all the former defined sections of the grammar and more of themsleves in some cases as well.
+Statements are inevitably the building blocks of a program and make use of all the former defined sections of the grammar and more of themselves in some cases as well.

     module    ::= "module", ident, ";", {decl, ";"};